Bryce Neal Season 2026

-Bryce Neal joined the LSU Softball staff as an Assistant Coach in June 2023.
+Bryce Neal will enter his third season on the LSU Softball staff as an Assistant Coach after joining LSU in June 2023.

 The Tigers earned the No. 9 overall seed in the 2024 NCAA Tournament for its 18th consecutive tournament appearance and 25th overall appearance.
 LSU went 44-17 on the year for its seventh 40-plus win season and second in as many years.
 The Bayou Bengals advanced to its 10th NCAA Super Regional after winning the Baton Rouge Regional to get out of the first weekend of the NCAA Tournament for the first time since 2021.
 Offensively, LSU batted .290 behind 464 hits and recorded 18 games with 10 or more hits, including a season-high 16 twice.